Artists in Residence

 Sylvia Beatley – Theatre Artist in Residence 2014 – 2015

 Sylvia worked with two at risk community groups in the South Dublin area facilitating them to retell their own stories for a period of 12 months from September 2014.
 These workshops informed the development of a new play.
 Sylvia has worked for over 13 years with at risk communities delivering workshops on devising and performance techniques.
 Sylvia wrote and performed in the one woman show ‘Making Lemonade’ based on gun crime culture in West Dublin.
 The production was performed at The Civic to huge success for an audience that included youth theatres, rehabilitiation groups and people living with this anti-social behaviour in their community.
 Audiences expressed a deep connection with the work and felt that it was relevant, authentic and accessible to them.
 In post-show discussions, audience members explored issues of oppression, crime and vulnerability in their communities

 Due to this Sylvia is keen to develop relationships with two at risk groups from the North Clondalkin and local Tallaght area using ‘Making Lemonade’ as a starting point into their stories.
 Through a workshop process she developed their stories and worked on exploring these through different theatre forms and contexts such as devising, forum theatre, playwriting, collage and movement and presenting them for each other in a theatrical manner using the Loose End Studio to facilitate these.

 Ríonach Ní Néill, Ciotóg – Dance Ensemble in Residence 2013 – 2014

 Ciotóg was chosen as Dance Ensemble in Residence in South Dublin County Council, Civic Theatre and Rua Red South Dublin Arts Centre for 2013/2014.
 The residency culminated in the premiere of a new dance work by Ríonach Ní Néill.
 The themes of the new piece were informed by Ríonach’s work since 2007 with older people and people living with dementia.

 Amú premiered at The Civic in May 2014 as part of the Dublin Dance Festival.

-Collapsing Horse Theatre Company – Theatre Artist in Residency 2013 – 2014
+Collapsing Horse Theatre Company – Theatre Artist in Residence 2013 – 2014